 Gestational trophoblastic disease (GTD) is a rare group of tumors that develop early in pregnancy.
 It occurs when abnormal cells grow in the "trophoblastic" tissue which typically surrounds the fertilized egg.
 This tissue normally develops into the placenta to support the pregnancy.
 Hydatidiform mole or "mole" is the term used to describe the most common of these tumors.

-Most GTDs are benign, or noncancerous, however some forms may develop into cancer and spread to other parts of the body.
+Most GTDs are benign, or noncancerous, however some forms may become invasive and spread to other parts of the body.

-All forms of the disease can be treated and in most cases cured.
+All forms of the disease can be treated and in most cases, are cured.

 What causes gestational trophoblastic disease or a molar pregnancy?

 While the exact cause is not known, factors that may increase a woman's risk of having a molar pregnancy include: